MikroElektronika/mikrosdk_click_v2/clicks/optoencoder2/README.md

 ## Examples Description

-> This application is used to encode motion or rotation
+> This application is used to encode motion or rotation.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes GPIO driver and resets encoder counter to 0(zero)
+> Initializes GPIO driver and resets encoder counter to 0 (zero)

 ```c